ToontjeM/oracle-migration-demo/doc/guide.md

 Press RETURN to continue ...

-Enter a comma-separated list of schemas, max up to 240 characters (Default all schemas): HR Location for output file (Default current location) : /mnt/
+Enter a comma-separated list of schemas, max up to 240 characters (Default all schemas): HRPLUS Location for output file (Default current location) : /mnt/

 WARNING: